 Application Meeting Options

 We can meet you in a park, outside your home, or conduct our Lifestyle Questionnaire by phone or Zoom.
-We'll check in before the meeting to make sure participants are symptom-free
+We'll check in before the meeting to make sure participants are symptom-free.
+Clients complete forms in advance to shorten meeting time

 Our staff member will take a quick look at your room to rent and take photos while masked, hands sanitized, with no touching